lun0522/lighter/README.md

 - multisampling relationships
 - subpasses and dependencies between them

-When used to build **RenderPass**, the internal states of the builder would not be changed, hence later the user may update the builder and create another **RenderPass** with similar settings, which is useful, for example, when the window is resized and we need to recreate the render pass with swapchain images of the updated size.
+When used to build **RenderPass**, the internal states of the builder would be preserved, hence later if any state is changed, the user can discard the old **RenderPass**, update the builder and rebuild a new one.
+For example, when the window is resized, we will render to a different set of swapchain images, and the render pass would need to be rebuilt.

-Since setting up a render pass requires a bit of understanding of Vulkan concepts, such as the image layout, pipeline stage and memory access mask, and most of them are very similar when rendering simple scenes, we aim to provide utils to create render pass builders with commonly used settings in *render_pass_util*.
-For now, we only have a naive one for rendering simple objects and text.
-More of them will be added for more complex scenes and rendering techniques, such as deferred rendering.

-### 3.2.7 Swapchain (swapchain)
+### 3.2.6 Swapchain (swapchain)

 **Swapchain** holds wrappers of images retrieved from the swapchain.
 If constructed with multisampling enabled, it will also hold a multisample color